jokke009/Mqtt-Bmp-Streamer/README.md

 Written in Typescript, a service that publishes byte data to a broker, which can then be consumed by an ESP device.
+In this example, we subscribe to a an atom feed from MDBG.net, a great site for looking up words.
+They also provide a 'word of the day' feed.
+The example uses the feed to generate 2 characters which can be converted to bitmap byte arrays which can then be published to the broker.

 What's included: